- Research and Projects

 The First Feasibility Study has been completed in which 20 teachers from six schools in Devon completed the TCM course, held between January-June 2011.
 The teachers completed a series of questionnaire measures and attended a focus group to gain their views on the course in terms of its relevance and applicability to their practice.
 Overall the feedback was extremely positive and teachers stated that they were already using many of the strategies in their classrooms.
 Headteachers were also interviewed to give advice about research processes to help plan the RCT.

 A Second Feasibility Study was carried out between January – June 2012 with 20 teachers from a further 10 schools in Devon and Plymouth, which extended the work of the First Feasibility Study.
 Similarly, the feedback from the participating teachers and headteachers was extremely positive, with teachers stating that their attendance at the course had a positive impact on their classrooms.
 All the information obtained from the two Feasibility Studies has been used to develop a cluster randomised controlled trial (detailed below).

 Our Group has also developed and tested a measure to record how young children feel about school, which will be used in the STARS trial.

-This trial will take place in 80 primary schools in Devon, Plymouth and Torbay over five years.
-Schools will be recruited over a three year period with 15 schools starting the study in September 2012, 30 schools in September 2013 and 35 schools in September 2013.
-Each school will participate for three academic years to allow two years of follow up.
-One teacher from each school will be randomly allocated to attend the TCM course or to be a control.
-Control teachers will wait until the following academic year before attending the TCM course.
+This trial took place in 80 primary schools in Devon, Plymouth and Torbay over five years.
+Schools were recruited over a three year period with 15 schools starting the study in September 2012, 30 schools in September 2013 and 35 schools in September 2013.
+Each school participated for three academic years to allow for two years of follow up.
+One teacher from each school was randomly allocated to attend the TCM course or to be a control.
+Control teachers waited until the following academic year before attending the TCM course.

-Specifically, STARS will evaluate whether increasing teachers’ skills in dealing with children who are difficult to manage in a classroom environment leads to improvement in:
+Specifically, STARS evaluated whether increasing teachers’ skills in dealing with children who are difficult to manage in a classroom environment lead to improvement in:

 • the child’s emotional wellbeing